MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 - The party uncovers a devastating truth: the ruling [[Thirry]] family was never truly in control.
 They were **pawns**, manipulated from the very beginning.

-- Records show that key members of the family made decisions that benefitted Emmyth’s disciple **without even knowing it**—as if compelled by some unseen force.
+- Records show that key members of the family made decisions that benefitted [[Emmyth Eildan|Emmyth]]’s disciple **without even knowing it**—as if compelled by some unseen force.

 - Their war with the rival faction was never about power—it was about **creating chaos** so the disciple could make their final move.